 At the USS San Francisco Memorial Park at Lands End, off Camino del Mar in the Golden Gate National Recreation Area.
 Free.

 Lost Boat Memorial Day Ceremony

-May 28, at 10 am
+May 27 at 10 am

 On the USS Pampanito, Pier 45 along Fisherman’s Wharf, at Taylor St. and The Embarcadero.
-Info or RSVPs: (415) 775-1943 ext.
+Info & RSVPs: (415) 775-1943 ext.
 13.

-Presidio Memorial Day Commemoration
+The Presidio's Memorial Day Commemoration

-May 28, at 10:30 am
+May 27, at 10:30 am

 The cemetery in the Presidio is an official National Historic Landmark District.
 It contains the graves of more than 35,000 veterans and their family members, dating back to the 1846 war with Mexico.

 At the Presidio.
-Free shuttle service from parking areas around the Main Post to National Cemetery.
-Free.
-Info: (415) 561-5418.
+From 9:30 am-1:30 pm, free shuttle service between the Main Post and National Cemetery.
+Free admission and parking.
+Info: (415) 561-5300.